 With secure cluster connectivity enabled, customer VPCs have no open ports and Databricks Runtime cluster nodes have no public IP addresses.

-- Actions that the control plane logically initiates, such as starting new Databricks Runtime jobs or performing cluster administration, are sent as requests to the cluster through this reverse tunnel.
+- When the control plane logically starts new Databricks Runtime jobs or performs other cluster administration tasks, these requests are sent to the cluster through this reverse tunnel.

 To use secure cluster connectivity for a workspace, create a new workspace using the Account API.
 You cannot add secure cluster connectivity to an existing workspace.